 - In 2010 the UN recognised the human right to water and sanitation, meaning everyone has the right to sufficient, continuous, safe, acceptable and affordable water.

 - As well as the water that comes out of our taps and toilets, there is hidden water in the products we buy.
 One cotton t-shirt has about 49 baths full of water embedded in its production.

 - The Antarctic ice sheet holds about 90 percent of the fresh water that exists on the Earth’s surface.

 Saving water saves money.
 Installing simple devices such as water-efficient taps and showers will save both water and energy by minimising the use of heated water.
-An efficient shower head could reduce household bills by up to £120 per year.
-Such large financial savings can be particularly vital for households facing water and/or energy poverty.
+About 20% of a typical gas heated home’s heating bill is from the water for showers, baths and the hot water tap.
+Such large financial savings can be particularly vital for households facing water and energy poverty.

 Our use of water and energy are closely linked.
-Operational emissions from the water industry account for nearly 1% of the UK’s total.
-A major source of emissions is from using hot water within homes.
-Reducing the time you shower or the amount of hot water you use for cleaning dishes therefore has a significant impact on your personal carbon footprint.
+Operational emissions from the water industry account for nearly 1% of the UK’s total carbon emissions.
+This is because water treatment is energy and chemical intensive and transporting water around the country requires a great deal of pumping.
+Reducing your water use will therefore have an impact on your carbon footprint.

 Using water efficiently means that we can minimise the amount of additional water resources being taken out of our rivers and aquifers, especially as demands are rising.
 This protects our water resources and the wildlife that live in and use them too.

 As water resources become more scarce building new infrastructure to meet growing demand becomes increasingly expensive.
 If we save water instead, we can offset the need for new infrastructure and reduce pressure on existing ones.
 Additionally, efficient water use makes our supply more resilient against impacts from climate change, such as droughts.